utah-cs3550-fa25/assignments/hw3.md

     python3 manage.py migrate
     python3 makedata.py

 This deletes all existing data and reruns the script.
+Make sure to commit the contents of your `dishbook/migrations/` folder.
+Log into Github and make sure you see it there.